 Observing both graphs above, the first impact can be seen from the fact that lowering the dashed line reduces the size of the blue area that dots can fall into.
 The second impact can be seen whereby the loss is now proportional to the new price difference from the red points to the (lower) dashed line.

 Furthermore, we can also plot comparative loss distributions, both without and with (250 kEUR) credit protection:

 Our methodology allows us to undertake comprehensive impact assessments of credit-hedging measures.
-These in turn allow for more precise risk-based analyses for our clients.
+These in turn allow for more precise risk-based analysis for our clients.